Choosing a new domain name for your business is an important step and you should spend some time in getting it right first time.

 The main advantage of having a domain name that reflects your business name is the continuity it offers between online and offline.
 This may be a priority if you have a large customer base that would want to find you online via a search engine or even guess the domain name as many may assume that you trade under your existingbusinessname.co.uk/.com.

 If you are looking to sell products online via an ecommerce store, then having a more generic domain name matching the type of products you sell has different advantages.
 A potential customer searching Google for the products you (and almost certainly several competitors) sell is often more likley to click a search engine result where the domain matches closely to what they are searching for as there is the expectation that the website is perhaps more likley to have what they are looking to buy.
-These type of domains are often called “Exact Match Domains”.
+These domain names are known as “Exact Match Domains”.
 There was a time when such domains where given a significant ranking boost by Google.
 Although there are still some advantages, the impact is not as great as it was a few years ago.

 Having a generic domain name has the advantage that if the business name were to change in the future due to a rebranding then the generic name would still be relevant and unaffected by the change.
 Should you wish to cease trading online, maybe your product range has changed and the domain is no longer relevant to the products you sell, then the domain name is likley to have a resale value to a similar business, unlike a business name domain would.